Sign In / Sign Out

 The center is intensely interdisciplinary in focus and includes classes in other disciplines.

-The Howard Center uncovers, deeply researches and publishes stories of significant importance.
+The Howard Center uncovers, deeply researches and publishes stories of significant importance – many of which have won national and regional awards.
 Arizona State University received $3 million from the Scripps Howard Foundation to establish the Howard Center for Investigative Journalism at Cronkite.
 The Scripps Howard Foundation supports philanthropic causes important to The E.W.
 Scripps Company and the communities it serves, with a special emphasis on excellence in journalism.

 The founding executive editor of the Howard Center for Investigative Journalism and a professor of practice at the Cronkite School is the former U.S. Investigations Editor for The Associated Press.
 The founding director of the International Consortium of Investigative Journalists, Beelman directed investigations for The Dallas Morning News and served as a war correspondent.

 Lauren Mucciolo is an executive producer at the Howard Center for Investigative Journalism at the Cronkite School.
 Mucciolo is a three-time Emmy nominee who has won two Robert F. Kennedy Journalism Awards and a Best Director award from the Royal Television Society, among other honors.

 The Weil Family Professor of Journalism is the former executive editor of The Washington Post.
 Downie led the newspaper to more Pulitzer Prizes than any editor in history.
 A founding member of Investigative Reporters & Editors, he specialized in investigative reporting throughout his career and teaches Cronkite courses on accountability journalism.